inveniosoftware/invenio/docs/quickstart.rst

 .. code-block:: shell

-  $ mkvirtualenv my-repository
+  $ mkvirtualenv my-repository-venv

 Now, let's scaffold the instance using the `official cookiecutter template
 <https://github.com/inveniosoftware/cookiecutter-invenio-instance>`_.

 .. code-block:: shell

-  $ pip install cookiecutter
-  $ cookiecutter gh:inveniosoftware/cookiecutter-invenio-instance -c v3.0
+  (my-repository-venv)$ pip install cookiecutter (my-repository-venv)$ cookiecutter gh:inveniosoftware/cookiecutter-invenio-instance --checkout v3.0
   # ...fill in the fields...

+For the purposes of this guide, our repository folder is `my-repository`.

 Now that we have our instance's source code ready we can proceed with the initial setup of the services and dependencies of the project: